camchenry/camchenry-remix/posts/typescript-utility-types.md

 ### `Pick<Type, Keys>`

 The `Pick` utility type creates a subset of an object by _including_ specific properties.
-It accepts an object type and a union of keys, and returns a new object type with only the keys specified from the object type. `Pick` is the opoosite of the [`Omit`](#omittype-keys) utility type.
+It accepts an object type and a union of keys, and returns a new object type with only the keys specified from the object type. `Pick` is the opposite of the [`Omit`](#omittype-keys) utility type.
 The `Pick` utility type is [defined as](https://github.com/microsoft/TypeScript/blob/12d7e4bdbf98a877d27df6e8b072d663c839c0b8/lib/lib.es5.d.ts#LL1571C2-L1572C3):

 ```typescript
 type Pick<Type, Keys extends keyof Type> = {